RansomClark/healthcare-demo-backend/README.md

 * Can also be run subsequently in the top right corner green play symbol.

 ## Postman
-* The complete postman collection for this example can be found here: https://www.getpostman.com/collections/5b71dd2a44fbadf58e2d
+* The complete postman collection for this example can be found here: https://www.getpostman.com/collections/96f84f7bea9960877612
-* Demonstrates all of the 2XX and 4XX functional requirements for GET, POST, PUT, and DELETE methods for these entities: User, Product, Patient, Order.
+* Demonstrates all of the 2XX and 4XX functional requirements for GET, POST, PUT, and DELETE methods for Patients and Encounters

 ## Testing